jessicachitkuer/jessicachitkuer/README.md

 <div>
 <body>

-There's no finish line for innovation. :bulb: I work with my company's Innovation Space to help companies reinvent operations, business models, and their customer journeys.
+There's no finish line for innovation. :bulb: I work with my company's innovation hub to help companies reinvent operations, business models, and their customer journeys.

 <p> 👯 I’m passionate about public service and love collaborating on tech projects that benefits the public good. </p>